 - Millions of copyright infringed works are being uploaded onto the web and sold or used as a marketing vehicle, or sold in stores every year and this is virtually impossible to police.

 - If a company did want to make an example of those who infringe their IP copyright, they'd likely start with other, larger organisations, groups or companies who are damaging them or negatively effecting their sales and reputation in a much greater way.
-Think of the prolific Chinese counterfeiters who make millions out these infringements on a daily basis would be a better place to start, rather than singling out an individual artist.
+The prolific Chinese counterfeiters who make millions out these infringements on a daily basis would be a better place to start, rather than singling out an individual artist.

 - Original creators would find it very difficult, time consuming and costly to peruse individual fan artists.

 On the subject of fan art, sure- draw popular characters.
 But don't just re-work someone else's existing artwork.
-On a few occasional I've chatted with some really friendly, nice "artists" at cons who I'd want to support until I check out what they're selling- an existing image they grabbed off Google which they'd re-painted, or digitally manipulated.
+On a few occasions, I'd chatted with some really friendly, nice "artists" at cons who I'd initially wanted to support until I checked out what they're selling; an existing image grabbed off Google which they'd re-painted, or digitally manipulated.
 I don't feel a cheap re-hash or rip-off of another artist or designer's work has any place at an event like that.
 Don't be lazy or sneaky!
 If you're going to make fan art, make something entirely your own.

 Home Printing or using a print company?

-I've got a fairly decent A3 desk jet printer, so decided to manage my own print runs.
+I've got a fairly decent A3 inkjet printer, so decided to manage my own print runs.
 This meant I could try just 5 or 6 copies of any one design, bring them to an event and see if they sold.
-If I needed more for the next day, I could print more.
+If I needed more for the next day (at a local event), I could print more.

 Using a print company will mean a better quality of print and could be significantly cheaper per print proving you buy in bulk.
 You'll likely have to get a minimum print run of 50 per design.